mavera12/EHR/Generic-Module-Framework:-States.md

 },
 ```

 ## MedicationOrder

 The `MedicationOrder` state type indicates a point in the module where a medication should be prescribed.
-The MedicationOrder state must come after the `target_encounter` Encounter state in the module, but must have the same start time as that Encounter; otherwise it will not be recorded in the patient's record.
+The MedicationOrder state must come after an Encounter state in the module, but must have the same start time as that Encounter; otherwise it will not be recorded in the patient's record.
 See the Encounter section above for more details.

 The `MedicationOrder` also supports identifying a previous `ConditionOnset` or the name of an `attribute` as the `reason` for the prescription.